-- Now we start work on calculus.

-- We will see how to find the rate of change (or slope) of an arbitrary graph.

-- This is one of the most useful applications of mathematics.
-For example, marginal cost and marginal revenue curves from economics rely on it.

-- We'll solve a number of simple differentiation problems, then encounter some rules which allow more complex functions to be differentiated.

-- Pay careful attention to all of this material.
+- Now we start work on calculus. - We will see how to find the rate of change (or slope) of an arbitrary graph. - This is one of the most useful applications of mathematics.
+For example, marginal cost and marginal revenue curves from economics rely on it. - We'll solve a number of simple differentiation problems, then encounter some rules which allow more complex functions to be differentiated. - Pay careful attention to all of this material.
 Most of what we do from now on hinges critically on this.
-If you get lost, you'll be in trouble for the rest of semester!

-- It looks different to what we have seen before, and might be a bit confusing at first, but it's really not at all hard.
+If you get lost, you'll be in trouble for the rest of the semester! - It looks different to what we have seen before, and might be a bit confusing at first, but it's really not hard at all.

-- Topics in this section are:

 - Differentiation and derivatives.

 - Interpreting derivatives.

 - Simple differentiation.

 - Derivatives of some common functions.

 - Product rule.

 - Quotient rule.

 - Chain rule.

 - Second derivatives.